mohammadkarbalaee/oop-dart/readme.md

 ## Null Safety in Dart

-Dart Null Safety is a feature introduced to help developers catch null reference errors at compile time rather than runtime.
-It ensures that variables are non-nullable by default, providing a more robust and predictable programming experience.
+Dart Null Safety is a game-changer for avoiding

+ null reference errors at compile time.
+Let's explore how to enable it and use its features effectively.

 ### Enabling Null Safety